The only Bitcoin glossary you’ll ever need

 Unlike traditional currencies, Bitcoin doesn’t rely on, or need a central bank.
 The currency is completely decentralised and relies on set of rules that every peer on the network enforces at an individual level.
 This is why Bitcoin is known as a peer-to-peer network.

-A key attribute of Money..
+A key attribute of money.
 Being cognisable means that something can be perceived or known.
 In finance terms, cognisability refers to being able to recognise money and determine its precise quantity or integrity.
-If a currency isn’t cognisable, it’s difficult for people to understand what they’re dealing with and how much value they can trade commensurate to what they’re being given.
+If a currency isn’t cognisable, it’s difficult for people to understand what they’re dealing with and how much value they can trade compared to what they’re being given.

 Bitcoin perfectly embodies because it’s a mathematical money.
 Bitcoin clients can ONLY recognise Bitcoin, nothing else

 The safest method of storing and accessing your Bitcoin address.
 Cold storage allows you to hold or store the keys that give you access to your Bitcoin offline without needing to connect to the internet.
 This makes it more secure because malicious actors can and will take all of your bitcoin if they have access to your keys, and the most insecure place to store any valuable information (such as the keys to your money / wealth / Bitcoin) is on your computer which is connected to the internet.
 Some of the most common cold storage formats include saving your keys to a USB drive, on an offline computer, written on a piece of paper, and even engraved into steel.